annainfo/ldbc.github.io/content/english/benchmarks/snb.md

 #### LDBC-certified auditors

-Currently, the following LDBC-certified auditors are available for conducting SNB Interactive audits:
+SNB Interactive audits can be commissioned from the following LDBC-certified auditors:

 * Márton Búr
 * David Püroja

+SNB BI audits can be commissioned from the following LDBC-certified auditors:

+* Fabian Murariu (Pometry Ltd.) – certification in progress

 For auditing requests, please reach out at `info@ldbcouncil.org`.